rohitkr5850/CraftyCommere1/README.md

 ## This project simulates a real world software development process using Git and Github focusing on an E-Commerece platform called "CraftyCommerece1" .

-### Team Members :- Rahul , Adarsh , Kiaan , Aarav , Rohit
+### Team Members :- Rahul , Adarsh , Kiaan , Aarav , Rohit , Shanu , Kumar